Risperdal and/or Equivalent Risperidone Prescription Information

 Risperidone is available in the tablet form, an oral solution and an injection form called Risperdal Consta that is administered every two weeks, each in a variety of dosages.
 The drug acts on the neurotransmitter called dopamine, and works by blocking the receptors that dopamine acts upon, thus controlling hostility and aggression.

-Indication/Usage: Risperdal is an atypical antipsychotic drug which is indicated for the treatment of various conditions as follows:
+Risperdal is an atypical Antipsychotic drug which is indicated for the treatment of various conditions as follows:

 Schizophrenia patients ages 13 and over.